Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Case Study

-\textbf{Why \ourapproach works better (and faster)?~}~ \ourapproach discovers the misconfigurations by constructing a causal model (a simplified version of this is shown in \fig{real_example}).
-This causal model rules out irrelevant configuration options and focuses on the configurations that have the highest (direct or indirect) causal effect on latency, \eg, we found the root-cause \texttt{CUDA} \texttt{STATIC} in the causal graph which indirectly affects latency via context-switches (an intermediate system event); this is similar to other relevant configurations that indirectly affected latency (via energy consumption).
+\textbf{Why \ourapproach works better (and faster)?~}~ \ourapproach discovers the misconfigurations by constructing a causal model that rules out irrelevant configuration options and focuses on the configurations that have the highest (direct or indirect) causal effect on latency, \eg, we found the root-cause \texttt{CUDA} \texttt{STATIC} in the causal graph which indirectly affects latency via \texttt{Context Switches} (an intermediate system event).
 Using counterfactual queries, \ourapproach can reason about changes to configurations with the highest average causal effect (ACE) (last column in~\fig{real_example}).
 The counterfactual reasoning occurs no additional measurements, significantly speeding up inference as shown in \fig{real_example}, \ourapproach accurately finds all the configuration options recommended by the forum (depicted by {\faCheck} in~\fig{real_example}).